xHeliotrope/slide_classifier/README.md

 #### Install necessary software

+Windows

-Windows or MacOS
+MacOS

  - Install [Python 3](https://www.python.org/downloads/) -> to run script to help with loading the application
  - Install [Docker](https://docs.docker.com/v17.12/install/#desktop) -> for running the app in a platform-independant manner
  - Install [Docker Compose](https://docs.docker.com/compose/install) -> manages connecting multiple services (database, http server)

+Caveats
+ * Due to how MacOs [internal networking works with Docker](https://google.com), the app will run on localhost, and using the `utils.py` script to find the http server address is unneeded.
+However, it is recommended to run `sudo apachectl stop`, in case the default Apache Server that serves apps in the **Sites** Directory is running.

  Linux

  - Install [Python 3](https://www.python.org/downloads/) -> to run script to help with loading the application
  - Install [Docker](https://docs.docker.com/v17.12/install/#server) -> for running the app in a platform-independant manner
  - Install [Docker Compose](https://docs.docker.com/compose/install) -> manages connecting multiple services (database, http server)

 ## Getting the app running